-I am a PhD student in Economics at Chemnitz University of Technology working on mathematical and computational models of financial markets in a post-growth transition.
-I studied Applied Mathematics at Graz University of Technology (Austria), Chalmers University (Sweden) and University of Warwick (UK).
-My work focuses on the question of ‘how to become independent from economic growth’ from a financial markets perspective.
+Anja is a PhD student in Economics at Chemnitz University of Technology working on mathematical and computational models of financial markets in a post-growth transition.
+She studied Applied Mathematics at Graz University of Technology (Austria), Chalmers University (Sweden) and University of Warwick (UK).
+Her work focuses on the question of ‘how to become independent from economic growth’ from a financial markets perspective.

-I have been a post-growth researcher and activist for the last ten years or so.
-My work focuses on the effects of different business structures on global sustainability challenges such as environmental degradation and inequality.
-I was a co-director of the Post Growth Institute from 2011- 2017.
-During that time, I co-authored How on Earth, a book that outlines a conceptual model of a post-growth market economy composed of not-for-profit forms of business (the Not-for-Profit World).
-Most recently, I completed a PhD in which I developed the relationship-to-profit theory, building on my previous work on the Not-for-Profit World model.
-I am excited to be part of PEN, in order to help hold the space for important discussions about how we can foster the development of sustainable post-growth economies.
+Jennifer has been a post-growth researcher and activist for the last ten years or so.
+Her work focuses on the effects of different business structures on global sustainability challenges such as environmental degradation and inequality.
+She was a co-director of the Post Growth Institute from 2011- 2017.
+During that time, she co-authored How on Earth, a book that outlines a conceptual model of a post-growth market economy composed of not-for-profit forms of business (the Not-for-Profit World).
+Most recently, she completed a PhD in which she developed the relationship-to-profit theory, building on my previous work on the Not-for-Profit World model.
+She is excited to be part of PEN, in order to help hold the space for important discussions about how we can foster the development of sustainable post-growth economies.

-I am a PhD candidate and a teaching assistant in environmental studies at the Free University of Brussels (ULB).
-My research focuses mainly on how capital accumulation forms a systemic obstacle to the materialisation of degrowth, while leaving room for transformations.
-For this purpose, I have been building agent-based models which combine insights both from heterodox political economy and social theory.
-I have also undertaken some empirical research within alternative food initiatives.
-In 2018, I contributed to the organization of the Post-Growth Conference at the EU Parliament.
-I am relatively new to PEN.
-I have joined the coordination group to help our network to foster interactions and collaborations among us.
-I will always be happy to support any initiative which allows us to getting to know each other better and discuss ideas related to post-growth economics – in the broad sense, not only the economic side of it!
+Julien is a PhD candidate and a teaching assistant in environmental studies at the Free University of Brussels (ULB).
+His research focuses mainly on how capital accumulation forms a systemic obstacle to the materialisation of degrowth, while leaving room for transformations.
+He has also undertaken some empirical research within alternative food initiatives.
+In 2018, he contributed to the organization of the Post-Growth Conference at the EU Parliament.
+He has joined the coordination group to help our network to foster interactions and collaborations among us.
+He will always be happy to support any initiative which allows us to getting to know each other better and discuss ideas related to post-growth economics – in the wider sense, not only the narrow economic side of it!

 He is a Research Fellow at the University of Pisa (Italy), working in the LOCOMOTION H2020 project called “Low-carbon society: an enhanced modelling tool for the transition to sustainability”.
 He was a Visiting Research Scholar at the: Universidad Nacional de Colombia (Medellín, Colombia), Cambridge Centre for Climate Change Mitigation Research (Cambridge, UK), and Universitat Autonoma de Barcelona (Barcelona, Spain).